Our Network

 The Cushing Wildlife Rehabilitation Center is run by a licensed wildlife rehabilitator.
 Please note: this establishment is also a business.
 Their wildlife sanctuary activities include rehabilitating the local indigenous wildlife.
 Those animals not able to return to the wild become permanent education animals.
 Animals they rescue and release include foxes, bear cubs, skunks, raccoons, deer fawns, coyotes, and birds of prey.

-Ministry of Ontario's Northern Development, Mines, Natural Resources and Forestry (NDMNRF)
+Ministry of Natural Resources (MNR)

 Ottawa-Carleton Wildlife Centre